 Our all-round winner is the 3ft Suffolk Bookcase from Neptune, which can also be customised to be used as a wine rack.
 Now you're talking.

 8. Save space with floating shelves

 If you like your storage to occupy as little visual space as possible – or would like the books themselves to take centre stage – opt for floating shelving.
-Floating shelving is easy to install and completely inconspicuous, it also helps to make the books you need easy to locate.
+Floating shelving are easy to install (just read our step-by-step guide to putting up a shelf)and completely inconspicuous, it also helps to make the books you need easy to locate.